 Discussion

 The role of emotional arousal in modulating human memory is well established, but how emotion carries backward and forward in time to affect memory for information encoded around the time of an emotional event is far less clear.
 There is emerging evidence on the neurobiological mechanisms involved in strengthening weak memories encoded in temporal proximity of a more salient event.
 Much of this evidence derives from neural and behavioral research in rodents.
-Here, we provide new evidence in humans that remembered stimuli encoded before and after an emotional learning event are selectively recognized,consistently attributed to the emotional context.
+Here, we provide new evidence in humans that neutral stimuli encoded before and after an emotional learning event are selectively recognized, but consistently misattributed to the emotional context.

 Several neurobiological models of long-term memory help explain how the brain functionally links and stores memory for related experiences to facilitate more efficient storage and retrieval.
 According to the behavioral tagging hypothesis, weak encoding that is only sufficient to produce a transient short-term memory can be transformed into a durable long-term memory if accompanied by a more salient and novel event that relies on the same neural system within a time window of several hours.
 This model has mostly been tested in rodents by pairing poor hippocampal-dependent learning (e.g., contextual fear conditioning, spatial learning, and inhibitory avoidance) with exploration of a novel open field.
 A related model proposes that increases in neural excitability from the first salient event transiently commits select neural populations to store memory for a subsequent event that relies on the same neural system.
 This neuronal allocation model has been demonstrated behaviorally in rodents such that cue or contextual fear conditioning enhances memory for a second experience of the cue or contextual fear conditioning (respectively), but only if the first and second events occurred within temporal proximity of several hours.
 Both models explain memory linking by temporal proximity to a salient event.
 Evidence of retroactive enhancements, however, are perhaps better described by tag-and-capture models that posit temporal symmetry (“weak before strong” as well as “strong before weak”), whereby a weak tag can be stabilized (i.e.,, “captured”) by plasticity related proteins synthesized and released by a subsequent event.
 But memories are multifaceted, and how a mechanism such as behavioral tagging impacts various aspects of a memory has been understudied.

 An advantage to testing memory models such as behavioral tagging in humans is the ability to probe memory for distinct memoranda and contextual details encoded across different experimental phases.
 Presently, matching the task demands of fear conditioning with episodic encoding allowed us to test not only whether subjects showed selective enhancement in recognition memory for items related to a CS+ category, but also test whether subjects remember the temporal context associated with each encoded item.
-Recognition memory results replicated prior findings, and support the hypothesis that emotional learning retroactively and proactively enhances episodic memory.
+Recognition memory results replicated prior findings and support the hypothesis that emotional learning retroactively and proactively enhances episodic memory.
 The memory attribution results build upon this finding to suggest an important relationship between successful item memory and attribution to the more salient event.
 One important question raised by this finding regards the causality of the relationship between recognition memory performance and memory attribution.
-That is, it is possible that subjects have better memory for an item because the item had been linked to the fear conditioning context.
+That is, it is possible that subjects have better memory for an item because the item had been linked to the fear conditioning context?
 This would be consistent with a consolidation focused model such as behavioral tagging.
 Alternatively, subjects may have attributed a remembered item to the fear conditioning context because they remembered it.
 This explanation would be more consistent with a retrieval focused model of memory attribution.
 Teasing apart causality between these explanations is complicated, and……….